nemonik/hands-on-DevOps/readme.md

 The UI will refresh to show you a landing page for the project that should be accessible from <http://192.168.0.11:10080/root/helloworld>

-**NOTE**

-- Sometimes GitLab with release `11.5.1` will throw an error on the step 6 above.
-Simply click the green `Create Project` button again.

 ### 8.10.3.
 Setup the project on the _development_ Vagrant

 ```plantuml